Get thicker, fuller hair with dermatologist developed treatments

 Minoxidil is easy to use, backed by plenty of research and FDA-approved for female pattern hair loss.

-Though its use for telogen effluvium is an off-label indication, it’s a common line of defense for various forms of hair loss.
+Though its use for telogen effluvium is off label, it’s a common line of defense for various forms of hair loss.

 Oral Minoxidil